PanierAvide/BasicOSMParser/README.md

 -------

 BasicOSMParser is a collection of Java classes allowing to parse raw OSM XML files.
 Then you are able to manipulate those Java objects in your program.
+Some exports are also available : CSV, Hive.
 This library is very simple to understand.
 It uses the default Java SAX parser (org.xml.sax).
 The application tests use JUnit 4 framework.

 Installation
 ------------